-CURRICULUM AREA CARN EGIE UNITS REQUIRED SUBJECTS
+CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS

-ENGLISH 41 English I
+ENGLISH 4 English I English II

-English II

-MATHEMATICS 42 Algebra I
+MATHEMATICS 4 Algebra I

 SCIENCE 3 Biology

-SOCIAL STUDIES 31/2 1 World History

-1 U.S. History

-1⁄2 U.S. Government
+SOCIAL STUDIES 31⁄2 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2Economics 1⁄2 Mississippi Studies

-1⁄2Economics

-1⁄2 Mississippi Studies

-PHYSICAL EDUCATION 1/27 1⁄2 Physical Education
+PHYSICAL EDUCATION 1/2 7 1⁄2 Physical Education

-HEALTH 1/28 1⁄2 Contemporary Health
+HEALTH 1/2 1⁄2 Contemporary Health

-TECHNOLGY or COMPUTER 1
+TECHNOLGY or COMPUTER SCIENCE 19

-SCIENCE

-THE ARTS 1 10
+THE ARTS 1

-COLLEGE- AND CAREER- 111
+COLLEGE- AND CAREER- READINESS 111

-READINESS

-CAREER and TECHNICAL 4
+CAREER and TECHNICAL/JROTC 4

 ELECTIVES 31⁄2

-TOTAL UNITS REQUIRED 2612, 13, 14
+TOTAL UNITS REQUIRED 26

 Carnegie units earned for Compensatory English courses cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory English may be taken only if a credit-bearing English course is taken in the same school year.
 Accelerated English 9 can be accepted in lieu of English I. Accelerated English 10 can be accepted in lieu of English II.
+English I is a required prerequisite course for English II.
 English I may not be taken after a student completes English II.

 Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGCSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematics II, IB-DP Mathematics II, IB-DP Mathematics II, IB-DP Mathematics Courses higher than Algebra I for IB students.
+Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for science or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.

-One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
+One (1) of the three (3) required Carnegie units for science may be in AP Computer Science Principles.
 If used for a science unit, AP Computer Science Principals cannot then also be used for a mathematics or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.
 Coordinated Science I or Cambridge IGCSE Biology may be accepted in lieu of Biology.
+The following courses may be accepted for a science credit above Biology: any AP, Cambridge, or IB-DP science course, any approved dual credit natural or physical science course, any MDE-approved Special Topics in Science course, Botany, Chemistry, Earth and Space Science, Environmental Science, Genetics, Human Anatomy and Physiology, Marine and Aquatic Science I and II, Physical Science, Physics, Zoology I and II, PLTW Principles of Engineering, PLTW Engineering Design and Development, PLTW Human Body Systems, PLTW Medical Interventions.